 Other features of note include a 5 gamma settings (1.8 – 2.6), 6-axis colour adjustment and a ‘rapid rendering’ strobe backlight setting.
 The monitor includes a range of gamma settings rear of the monitor includes a central matte black plastic area with a relatively smooth finish, surrounded by matte black plastic with a corrugated texture.
 The included stand attaches centrally via a quick-release mechanism, with removal of the stand revealing 100 x 100mm VESA holes for alternative mounting.
 The included stand offers full ergonomic flexibility, including 130mm (5.12 inches) height adjustment.
 The ports mainly face downwards and include; AC power input (internal power converter with ‘zero watt’ switch), 2 HDMI 2.0 ports, DP 1.2a+ (HDR feature set) USB-C (90W PD, DP Alt Mode and upstream data), a 3.5mm headphone jack and 2 USB 3.1 ports.
 At the left side, as viewed from the front, there are 2 further USB 3.1 ports.
 2 x 2W speakers are also include, for basic sound output

 Further information can be found on the manufacturer’s website.
-Details on price and availability still to come.
+The monitor is listed for ~$800 USD.